AP French Language Score Calculator (2026)

 View Your Results

-The calculator will instantly display your raw scores, composite score, and predicted AP score (1-5).
+The calculator shows your raw scores, composite score, and projected AP score (1-5).
 The composite score combines your MCQ and FRQ performance using the official 50/50 weighting.

 Understand Your Score